 - Second, try to find out what Martin would have wanted.
 Look at any past decisions, actions, and statements.
 Find as much information as you can.
 Ask people who care about Martin what they think he would have wanted.
 Make the decision you think that Martin would have made, unless doing so would harm him.

 - Third, do what you think is best for him.
 If you have looked hard and still don’t know what Martin would have wanted—or if Martin could never make decisions about money and property—use your judgment about what is best.
 Put Martin’s well‑being above saving money for others who may inherit his money and property.
-Make sure that he is safe and comfortable, and his needs are met.
+Make sure that he is safe and comfortable, and that his needs are met.

 - Avoid conflicts of interest.
 A conflict of interest happens if you make a decision about Martin’s property that may benefit you or someone else at Martin’s expense.
 Because you were appointed by the court, you have a strict duty to avoid conflicts of interest—or even the appearance of a conflict of interest.
 Keep an “arm’s length distance” between your interests and any use of Martin’s money.

 - Don’t borrow, loan, or give Martin’s money to yourself or others.
-Even if the court order clearly allows gifts to you or others, be very careful to avoid conflicts of interest.
+Even if the guardianship order clearly allows gifts to you or others, be very careful to avoid conflicts of interest.
 The court generally must approve gifts or loans.
 Make sure that any gifts do not increase or complicate Martin’s taxes or change his plans for his property when he dies.
 Any gifts or loans should be in line with what Martin would have wanted.
 For example, if Martin gave money every year to a charity, the court may allow you to continue doing that.

 - Avoid changing Martin’s plans for giving away his money or property when he dies.
 There may be rare situations when changing Martin’s plans is in his best interest.
 But you should get legal advice and approval from the court before you decide anything regarding his property after he dies.